-- 1. The cell and flow sensor must be installed downstream from the filter and heating devices before any Tees in the return line.
-The cell may be installed horizontally or vertically as long as is pointing in the flow direction (i.e. into the blue and out of the clear side). - 2.
-Approximately 380 mm (15 inches) of pipe length is required for a horizontal installation for the flow sensor and cell.
-Vertical installations may require less pipe length. - 3.
+- 1. The Cell and Flow Sensor must be installed downstream from the filter and heating devices before any Tees in the return line.
+The Cell may be installed horizontally or vertically as long as it is pointing in the direction of flow (i.e. blue side in and clear side out). - 2.
+Approximately 380 mm (15 inches) of pipe length will be needed for horizontal installations for the flow Sensor and cell.
+Vertical installations will require less space. - 3.
 On the pipe where the cell is installed, mark two lines 300 mm (11 3/4 inches) apart and cut out using a hacksaw or pipe cutter. - 4.
-Unscrew and remove the barrel unions (i.e. barrel nuts and slip connections) from either end of the Cell.
+Unscrew and remove the barrel unions (i.e. barrel nuts and slip connections) from either end of the cell.
 Thread one of the barrel nuts over the pipe and glue its slip connection to the cut pipe.

-- 5. Hold up the cell with the second unions to gauge the proper distance before threading the second nut and gluing the second clip. - 6.
-After letting sufficient drying time for the glue, place the cell with the O-rings into the opening between the two ends of the pipe and tighten the unions making sure that the cell is installed with the arrow pointing in the direction of the flow (i.e. water should enter from the side with the blue cap).
+- 5. Hold up the cell with the second union to gauge the proper distance before threading the second nut and gluing the second slip. - 6.
+After the glue had sufficient drying time, place the cell with the O'rings into the opening between the two ends of the pipe and tighten the unions making sure that the cell is installed with the arrow pointing in the direction of the flow (i.e. water should enter from the side with the blue cap).